Kawanishi K6K

 The Kawanishi K6K was a prototype Japanese training aircraft built by the Kawanishi Aircraft Company in the late 1930s.

 Design

-The K6K was a 2-seat twin-float biplane with a welded steel-tube fuselage, covered in fabric, light alloy and steel wing covered in fabric and monocoque floats built from light alloy.
+The K6K was a two-seat, twin-float biplane with a welded steel-tube fuselage, covered in fabric, light alloy, a steel wing covered in fabric, and monocoque floats built from light alloy.
 It was conceived in response to an Imperial Japanese Navy requirement for an intermediate-level training seaplane.
 The first flight of the K6K occurred on 30 April 1938, but flight tests revealed poor alighting characteristics, so the K6K was not ordered into production.